Design MFA Program - Frequently Asked Questions

 Are fellowships, graduate associateships, or scholarships offered?

-University Fellowships and department Graduate Associateships are available.
+University Fellowships and department Graduate Associateships are available for domestic and international applicants.
 Details are found under Funding and Financial Support.
 If you are applying as an international student and would like to be considered for a Fellowship, all application materials must be submitted by November 30.
 Please apply in advance.
 Anticipate delays in obtaining letters of recommendation and transcripts.
 Admission decisions are made only after all materials are received.
 Late or incomplete applications are not considered.

 Our department does not offer any special scholarship or grant for merit international students.
 Please see the Office of International Affairs for grant or scholarship information.